DaveCTurner/davecturner.github.io/_posts/2024-11-11-bayesian-bisection.md

 One possible strategy would be to consider a commit that gets 2700 successful runs in a row to be good, and carry on with the normal binary search process.
-This would take a couple of days to narrow the search down to a single commit.
+This would take a couple of days to complete the 10 steps needed to narrow the search down to a single commit.
 But consider what happens with this strategy if we were just unlucky and a bad commit took a little longer than expected to fail.
 In this case, we discard the half of the commit range that actually contains the first bad commit, and the binary search process will terminate pointing to an earlier, and actually good, commit.

 We can improve on this by looking for longer sequences of successful runs before considering a commit to be good.
 For instance, we could wait until we've